 In one of the most decorated careers the game of hockey has ever seen, Igor Larionov was an icon of international play before he ever joined the NHL.
 Twice an Olympic gold medalist and four times a World Champion, Larionov was 29 when he finally played his first National Hockey League game.
 He would go on to win three Stanley Cup championships with the Detroit Red Wings and was elected to the Hockey Hall of Fame in 2008.

 Inducted into the Hockey Hall of Fame in 1992, Alberta native Lanny McDonald scored 500 goals over a splendid 16-year NHL career.
 As captain of the Calgary Flames, McDonald led the franchise to its first Stanley Cup in 1989.
-Following his retirement, he served as Vice-President with the Calgary organization for many years and is today an active general manager and director of player personnel for the Canadian national men's hockey team.
+Following his retirement, he served as Vice-President with the Calgary organization for many years.
+In addition, McDonald was general manager of Team Canada for the 2001 and 2002 World Championships and director of player personnel of Canada's gold medal-winning squad in 2004.

 A standout defenseman on the Montreal Canadiens (1966-81) and Winnipeg Jets (1981-83), Savard won seven Stanley Cups with the Habs.
 He later served as General Manager of the Canadiens from 1983 to 1995 and was elected to the Hockey Hall of Fame in the Player Category in 1986.